 It was a lovely Sunday in Mai.
 My friends and I are digesting some hay and enjoy a fresh breeze blowing through the canyon.
 Winter is coming and we praise ourselves lucky to be in the canyon on such a lovely day.
-It is a good day for condor viewing and the tourists who come to our oasis would probably get a good show.
-They will first do the Colca Canyon Hike before they get to us.
+It is a good day for condor viewing and the tourists who come to our oasis would probably get a good show on their Colca Canyon tour.
+They will first do the Colca Canyon hike before they get to us.
 I’m all giddy and excited for them!
 What a nice day.

 Mani to the rescue